 The IEC shall continue reviewing approved projects for continuation, new information, adverse event monitoring, follow-up and later after completion if need be.

 In special circumstances, IEC shall decide when an interim review can be resorted to by a sub-committee instead of waiting for the scheduled time of the meeting like re-examination of a proposal already examined by the IEC or any other matter which should be brought to the attention of the IEC.
 However, decisions taken shall be brought to the notice of the main committee.

 Once the IEC gives a certificate of approval it is the duty of the IEC to monitor the approved studies, therefore an oversight mechanism shall be in place.
 Actual site visits can be made especially in the event of reporting of adverse events or violations of human rights.
 Additionally, periodic status reports shall be asked for at appropriate intervals based on the safety concerns as specified in the SOP of the IEC.
 SAE reports from the site as well as other sites are reviewed by EC and appropriate action taken when required.

-- To download the SOPs for IEC-IITM, click here.
+- To download the Medical Devices Rules 2016, click here.